How to Watch the Democratic Debate Tonight in Nevada

-With some electoral results finally in the bag, the 2020 Democrats are taking the stage in Las Vegas for the ninth time — with some new faces, frontrunners, and dropouts since the candidates debated earlier this month in New Hampshire.
+With some electoral results finally in the bag, the 2020 Democrats are taking the stage in Las Vegas for the ninth time — with some new faces, front-runners, and dropouts since the candidates debated earlier this month in New Hampshire.
 As the campaigns make last-minute arrangements before the Nevada caucuses on Saturday, expect the candidates to make some final appeals to electability and to increase the barbs lobbed at each other as they push to make the 15 percent viability threshold in the Silver State.
 Here’s everything you need to know to tune in tonight.

 What time is the debate and where is it streaming?